abrar00300/Test-Salesforce-Extension/README.md

 Step 5.
 Open your salesforce org.
 Click on extension, then click on our extension.

-(If table dont show data, I want to let you know this code have many bugs in it.
-Still I would love to slove them, you can share them with me.)
+(If the table doesn't display data, I want you to know that this code still has a few bugs 😂 .
+But I’d love to fix them! 🚀 Feel free to share any issues you find)